Pink Panther (character): Later television shows and specials

 During the final years of the Panther's theatrical run, DePatie–Freleng produced a series of three primetime Pink Panther television specials for ABC.
-The first was 1978's A Pink Christmas.
+The first was in 1978 A Pink Christmas.
 It featured Pink in New York being cold and hungry looking for a holiday dinner.
-The other two specials premiered on ABC after the shorts officially ended in theaters, 1980's Olym-Pinks and 1981's Pink at First Sight.
+The other two specials premiered on ABC after the shorts officially ended in theaters, 1980's Olym-Pinks and in 1981 Pink at First Sight.
 In November 2007, the three specials were released on a single disc DVD collection, The Pink Panther: A Pink Christmas from MGM Home Entertainment/20th Century Fox Home Entertainment.

 The studio was sold to Marvel Comics in 1981, and became Marvel Productions (now a part of The Walt Disney Company).
+During this time, the Pink Panther made a cameo appearance in Marvel's rival DC Comics cartoon, which was "Flight 601 Has Vanished," an episode of The Kid Super Power Hour with Shazam.
+In this episode, he was one of many characters plucked from their native dimensions and planets and brought to the fourth dimension to live life as a doll by a giant girl.
+He and the others were rescued by the Marvel Family.
 In 1984, a new Saturday morning series was produced entitled Pink Panther and Sons.
 In this incarnation (produced by Hanna-Barbera Productions with Freleng serving as creative producer for the series), the still-silent Pink Panther was a father of his two talking sons, Pinky and Panky.
 While popular, critics complained that there was not enough Pink Panther to maintain interest for a full 30 minutes.

 A new series of cartoons were created in 1993, simply titled The Pink Panther, produced by Metro-Goldwyn-Mayer Animation, premiered in syndication in 1993, and had the Pink Panther speaking with the voice of Matt Frewer (of Max Headroom fame).
 DePatie and Freleng served as creative consultants on the series.
 Unlike the original shorts, not all episode titles contained the word "pink", although many instead contained the word "panther".
 Voice impressionist John Byner returned to voice both the Ant and the Aardvark.

 In July 2007, Metro-Goldwyn-Mayer Studios Inc. and Jordan's Rubicon animation company began co-production of the animated series Pink Panther and Pals, a prequel to The Pink Panther Show, portraying a teenaged panther and his friends.
 The 26 episode TV series premiered worldwide in spring 2010 on Cartoon Network.
 On December 7, 2011, a new 22-minute holiday special entitled A Very Pink Christmas, starring the classic iteration of the panther, aired on ABC Family.